vi4m/vi4m.github.io/_posts/2017-10-11-learn-swift4-the-hard-way.md

-## Swift 4 on Linux - Foundation tutorial
+## Swift 4 by example - Foundation tutorial

 Swift is powerful, fast and safe programming language.
 From version 2 it's open source, and officialy supported on Linux.
 Its native performance, type safety, interactive (REPL) playground and scripting posibility, is a joy to use.